Reginald Warneford: Service

 On 7 June 1915 at Ghent, Belgium, Warneford, flying a Morane-Saulnier Type L, attacked another German Army airship, LZ 37.
 He chased the airship from the coast near Ostend and, despite its defensive machine-gun fire, succeeded in dropping his six 20 lb Hale bombs on it, the last of which set the airship on fire.
 LZ 37 subsequently crashed into a convent school in Sint-Amandsberg, Ghent, killing two nuns, the commander of LZ 37, Oberleutnant Otto van der Haegen, and seven members of the crew.

 The explosion overturned Warneford's aircraft and stopped its engine, forcing Warneford to land behind enemy lines.
 After 35 minutes spent on repairs he managed to restart the engine just as the Germans realised what was going on, and after yelling "Give my regards to the Kaiser!", he was able to take off and returned to base.

 On 17 June 1915, Warneford received the award of Légion d'honneur from the French Army Commander in Chief, General Joffre.
 Following a celebratory lunch, Warneford travelled to the aerodrome at Buc in order to ferry an aircraft for delivery to the RNAS at Veurne.
 Having made one short test flight, he then flew a second flight, carrying an American journalist, Henry Beach Needham, as passenger.
 During a climb to 200 feet, the right-hand wings collapsed, leading to a catastrophic failure of the airframe.
 Accounts suggest that neither occupant was harnessed, and both were thrown out of the aircraft, suffering fatal injuries.
 For Needham, death was instantaneous.
 Warneford died of his injuries on the way to hospital.
 He was buried at Brompton Cemetery, London on 21 June 1915 in a ceremony attended by thousands of mourners.
 The grave lies in front of the eastern colonnade.

 His Victoria Cross is displayed at the Fleet Air Arm Museum in Yeovil, Somerset, England.
-A street in Ghent was named Reginald Warnefordstreet on the spot where the airship crashed.
+A street in Ghent was named Reginald Warnefordstraat on the spot where the airship crashed.
 In 2016 a road was named in his memory, Warneford Crescent in Longhedge, Salisbury.